Paul Howson’s Website tdgq.com.au

 Blog Templates Not Quite Right Yet

-The recent addition of separate templates for blog posts in list and detail views is a small but useful improvement.
+The recent addition of separate templates in Business Catalyst for blog posts in list and detail views is a small but useful improvement.
 At last we have a way to distinguish the context in which a blog post is being presented.
-Prior to this change, exactly the same overall page template, overall blog template and individual blog post template were applied in both the list and detail views.
-This meant it was impossible to customise the appearance of blog posts in either context.

 Hierarchical Attributes in Website Structure — Part 1